marclupanc/expenses-chart-component/README.md

-# TO BE UPDATED - Frontend Mentor - Expenses chart component solution
+# Frontend Mentor - Expenses chart component solution

 This is a solution to the [Expenses chart component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.